JelleBroekhuijsen/azure-automanage-example/README.md

 To validate the VM Guest Configuration Management configuration, navigate to the Azure Portal and open the VM blade.
 Select the VM you created and click on the `Configuration Management` tab.
 Here you should see the configuration assignment.

+Using this assignment method appears to take a very long time to apply the configuration.
+I have not been able to figure out why this is the case.

 ## Notes

 For generating the policy file I used the PowerShell snippet below, as described in the [Azure Automanage Machine Configuration documentation](https://learn.microsoft.com/en-us/azure/governance/machine-configuration/how-to-create-policy-definition#create-an-azure-policy-definition/).
 However as of the latest version I have been using ([4.5.0]((https://www.powershellgallery.com/packages/GuestConfiguration/4.5.0))) I found that the parameter `PolicyVersion` does not behave properly.
 It is not possible to provide an versions value formatted like `1.0.0` here.
 Instead it expects it to be formatted like `'1.0.0'`.
 This however has the side effect that in the generated `json`-file the version is translated to this string: `"version": "True"`.
 This is not a valid version and will cause the policy to fail.
 To fix this, I manually edited the `json`-file and changed the version to the correct value.
 As this module is currently closed source I have not found a way to report this issue.